nylas/nylas-python/README.md

 Before you can interact with the Nylas REST API, you need to create a Nylas developer account at [https://www.nylas.com/](https://www.nylas.com/).
 After you've created a developer account, you can create a new application to generate an App ID / Secret pair.

 Generally, you should store your App ID and Secret into environment variables to avoid adding them to source control.
-That said, in the example project and code snippets below, the values are hardcoded for convenience.
+The example projects use configuration files instead, to make it easier to get started.

 ### Authentication